xabbu42/Master/arbeit.md

 \end{longtable}

-In all this rules, arbitrary formulas which occur in the premises and the conclusion (denoted by repeated multisets $Γ$, $Δ$) are called side formulas.
-Arbitrary formulas which only occur in the conclusion (denoted by new multisets $Γ$, $Δ$, $Γ'$, $Δ'$) are called weakening formulas.
-The remaining single new formula in the conclusion is called the principal formula of the rule.
-Notice that weaking formulas only occur in axioms and the rules $(⊃ □)$, $(◇ ⊃)$.
+In all this rules, arbitrary formulas which occur in the premises and the conclusion (denoted by repeated multisets $Γ$, $□Γ$, $Δ$ and $◇Δ$) are called side formulas.
+Arbitrary formulas which only occur in the conclusion (denoted by new multisets $Γ$, $Δ$, $Γ'$, $Δ'$) are called weakening formulas.[^1] The remaining single new formula in the conclusion is called the principal formula of the rule.
+The remaining formulas in the premises are called active formulas.
+Active formulas are always used as subformulas of the principal formula.

+[^1]: Notice that weakening formulas only occur in axioms and the rules $(⊃ □)$, $(◇ ⊃)$, which are also the only rules which restrict the possible side formulas.

+We relate the symbol occurrences in a proof as follows:

+* Every occurrence in a side formula of the conclusion corresponds to the same occurrence of that symbol in the same side formula in all the premises.

+* Every occurrence in an active formula of a premise corresponds to the same occurrence of that symbol in the corrsponding subformula in the principal formula of the rule.

-Every symbol occurrence in a premise corresponds to at most one symbol occurrence in the conclusion.
+Every symbol occurrence in a premise corresponds to at exactly one symbol occurrence in the conclusion.
 Therefore all symbol occurrences in a proof can be divided in disjunct corresponding families of symbol occurrences.
-For us the occurrences of the symbol $□$ are of special importance.
+For every such familiy there is exactly one occurrence in the root sequent of the proof.
+For us the occurrences of the symbol
+$□$ are of special importance.
+Given a S4 proof $T$, we therefore enumerate the families of $□$ as $f_0, f_1, ..., f_n$.

 Annotated S4 Formulas and Proofs